Tekki/ansible-sql-ledger/README.md

 Ansible Role for SQL-Ledger
 ===========================

-This role allows you to install SQL-Ledger on Debian Jessie.
+This role allows you to install [SQL-Ledger](https://github.com/Tekki/sql-ledger) on Debian Stretch.

 Clone it to your Ansible roles directory: